hollyjanedalton/hollyjanedalton/README.md

 ### Hi there 👋 I'm Holly and I'm a Data Analyst from the US, based in Spain.

 - 🔭 I’m currently working on a GIS-focused data project for September... coming soon!
-- :zap: I love programming, data viz, beach volleyball, and big novels that take a long time to finish (currently Midnight's Children)
+- :zap: I love programming, maps/geography, playing beach volleyball, and reading big novels that take a long time to finish
 - 🌱 I’m addicted to learning and growing everyday
 - 📫 How to find me:
   - :office: [LinkedIn](https://www.linkedin.com/in/holly-jane-dalton/)